 Power-sharing: The petition of concern has now been slightly adapted.
 The deal comes with a non-binding commitment to reduce its chronic over use.
 There is no change to how many MLAs must sign the petition to veto legislation, but it must now come with a rationale and a 14 day consideration period.
 One party on its own cannot trigger the veto on its own, but in the current Assembly this makes no difference given no party has 30 seats anyway.
 In short, abortion reform and marriage equality could, and most likely would, still be blocked under the new arrangements.
 If similar rights based issues come about in the future, the only avenue to progress would be to again collapse the Assembly and renegotiate a new deal, or hope the issue is taken out of their hands again at Westminster.

 Accountability and Transparency: With regard to transparency, the most significant changes are that details will be published of meetings between ministers and external organisations, along with more record keeping and protections for whistle-blowers.
 It seems likely that when the inquiry into the RHI scandal produces its report, similar recommendations will be made.
 This could go some way to stop a repeat of the same problems, but it will not make corruption impossible.
-Northern Ireland is still the only region in the British Isles where donations to parties are not publically accessible, which at the very least makes public trust more difficult.

 Irish Language: Finally, the Irish language does receive some protection with the introduction of a new commissioner and language protections, and also a similar one for Ulster Scots (favoured more by the Unionist community).
 The recommendations of this commissioner must however be approved by the First and Deputy First Ministers.
 This means it is open to political interference and it seems likely that this issue has not been settled but will continue to be debated long into the future.